A partially overdetermined problem in domains with partial umbilical boundary in space forms

 \section{Abstract}

-In this paper, we consider a partially overdetermined mixed boundary value problem in space forms.
-We generalize the main result in \cite{GX} into the case of general domains with partial umbilical boundary in space forms.
-We prove that a partially overdetermined problem in a domain with partial umbilical boundary admits a solution if and only if the rest part of the boundary is also part of an umbilical hypersurface. {In the second part of this paper, we prove a Heintze-Karcher-Ros type inequality for embedded hypersurfaces with free boundary lying on a horosphere or an equidistant hypersurface in the hyperbolic space.
+In the first part of this paper, we consider a partially overdetermined mixed boundary value problem in space forms and generalize the main result in \cite{GX} into the case of general domains with partial umbilical boundary in space forms.
+Precisely, we prove that a partially overdetermined problem in a domain with partial umbilical boundary admits a solution if and only if the rest part of the boundary is also part of an umbilical hypersurface. {In the second part of this paper, we prove a Heintze-Karcher-Ros type inequality for embedded hypersurfaces with free boundary lying on a horosphere or an equidistant hypersurface in the hyperbolic space.
 As an application, we show Alexandrov type theorem for constant mean curvature hypersurfaces with free boundary in these settings.}